Skip to content

 Async Executor

 The AsyncFuzzExecutor is a core component that bridges the strategy components (test case generators) and the fuzzing engine.
-It provides a robust asynchronous execution framework with concurrency control, error handling, and retry mechanisms.
+It provides a robust asynchronous execution framework with semaphore-based concurrency control and error handling.

 Architecture